tackman/yurikure/rule-src/rule-en.md

 #### Game of Love

-This action is a game of love played by girls.
-You need to declare Game of Love with target girls "pair", that does not form a couple
+This action is a game of love, played by girls.
+You need to declare Game of Love with target girls "pair".
+The target girls must not form a couple
 (it does not matter whether a girl of the target girls pair forms couple to other girl(s)).
-A target girls pair will be voted whether they should be a couple or not by other girls.
+The target girls pair will be voted whether they should be a couple or not by other girls.

 1. Other girls vote "Agree" or "Disagree" to the target girls pair.
    - Choice of vote is decided by the player who has control over the girl.
-   - A girl whose control is not taken by any player will vote to Disagree.
+   - When a girl is not taken control by any player, she will vote to Disagree.
    - The girl who did Game of Love action here automatically vote to Agree.

 Determinate girls voting in order of Action order.
 A next action order girl of the girl started Game of Love action votes first.